 As for their two new credit card options, the Triangle Mastercard is the entry-level option while the Triangle Elite World Mastercard is the more premium choice.
 Still, both cards offer customers the opportunity to earn CTM whenever they shop, even outside Canadian Tire stores.

 Calculating the dollar equivalent of Canadian Tire Money is quite simple to do.
 Every 1% of CTM can be redeemed for $0.01 (1 cent).
 Rewards redemption can only be done at select store brands.
-You can do this at any Canadian Tire, Sports Check, and select Mark’s and Atmosphere stores.
+You can do this at any Canadian Tire, or Sports Check, and select Mark’s and Atmosphere stores.

 Triangle World Elite Mastercard